Sequential Group Composition: A Window into the Mechanics of Deep Learning: Introduction

 Natural data is full of symmetry: reindexing the atoms of a molecule leaves its physical properties unchanged; translating or reflecting an image preserves the scene; and reordering words sometimes preserves semantic meaning and sometimes does not—revealing both commutative and non-commutative structure.
 Consequently, many tasks we train neural networks on are, at their core, computations over groups that require learning to \emph{compose} transformations rather than merely recognize them.
 Yet, it remains unclear \emph{how} standard architectures acquire and represent these composition rules—what features do they learn and in what order.
 This paper addresses that gap by developing an analytic account of how simple networks learn to compose elements of finite groups represented in a real vector space.

 In this paper, we analyze how neural networks learn group composition through gradient-based training on sequences.
-Given any finite group $G$, Abelian or non-Abelian, the ground-truth function our network seeks to learn maps a sequence of group elements to their cumulative product:
+Given any finite group $G$, Abelian or non-Abelian, the neural network is tasked with learning a map from a sequence of group elements to their ordered (from left to right) cumulative product:

 Although idealized, this setting is quite general and captures the essence of many natural problems (see \cref{fig:overview}).
 Solving puzzles such as the Rubik’s Cube amounts to composing a sequence of moves, each a group element.
 Tracking the trajectory of a body through physical space requires composing rigid motions or integrating successive displacements.
 Beyond puzzles and physics, groups also underpin information processing and algorithm design, where complex computations arise from composing simple operations.
 A canonical example is modular addition—computing sums of integers modulo $p$—which corresponds to the binary case $k=2$ over the cyclic group $C_p$.